Acelib25/Discord-Bot-JS/README.md

 # Discord-Bot-JS

-Uh dont take my bots code please.
-You can take small snippets to help develop your bot but dont just steal the whole bot from me...
+Feel free to borrow code snippets to help you develop your bot.
+Please don't steal the whole bot from me.
+If you use my code please credit me where it was used.

+Example:

+Some code you borrowed, etc
+//From AceJS by Acelib25 https://github.com/Acelib25/Discord-Bot-JS